edenIsakov/pd-explain-docs/docs/source/explain-function - Filter.rst

 - ``title`` (str, optional): A title for the explanation.
 Default is ``None``.
 - ``corr_TH`` (float, optional): The threshold for correlation between features.
 Default is ``0.7``.

-Usage Example with "spotify_all" DataFrame and filter operation
+Filter Usage Example with "spotify_all" DataFrame
 ----------------

 .. code-block:: python